pseeth/argbind/README.md

 *ArgBind is a simple way to bind arguments to functions to the command line or to .yml files!* It supports scoping of arguments, similar to other frameworks like
 [Hydra](https://github.com/facebookresearch/hydra) and
 [gin-config](https://github.com/google/gin-config).
-ArgBind is *very* small, can be used to make complex and well-documented command line programs, and allows you to configure program execution from .yml files.
-Best of all, it's just around 300 lines of code!
+ArgBind is *very* small (only ~300 lines of code, in one file), can be used to make complex and well-documented command line programs, and allows you to configure program execution from .yml files.

 Scroll down to see some [examples](#examples).
 Please also look at the current known [limitations](#limitations) of ArgBind.